zcaceres/capio-api/README.md

   async: true
 }

+See the Postman photo below for an example.

-**To retrieve a persistent transcription**
+**To Retrieve a Transcription:**

 Send a GET request to /transcript with the transcription ID: http://localhost:8080/transcript/:transcriptionId

 ## Easy Testing with [Postman](https://www.getpostman.com/apps)
 This repo includes four sample audio files for easy testing.
-They are labeled according to the lengt of the audio.
+They are labeled according to the length of the audio.

-For easy testing, consider using Postman like the following:
+For easy testing, consider using Postman like the following example:
 ![postman](./meta/Postman-request.png)

 You should receive a response like this: